New Building Work

 This requirement has been law in Tasmania since 2004.

-Protek can perform an initial assessment of your building to establish a Maintenance Schedule (Form 46) of the Features and issue you with an Annual Maintenance Statement (Form 56).
+Protek can perform an initial assessment of your building to establish a Maintenance Schedule (Form 46) of the Features.
 For a stress-free approach to Essential Services our specialised software system allows us to ensure your periodical audits are performed on time, every time.

 Our qualified and experienced Building Surveyors can provide advice upfront as to the best way of achieving BCA compliance in your proposed strata.
 We specialise in residential and smaller lots up to 2000m2 and 3 storeys.